 The history of American Indian education from colonial times to the present is a story of how Euro-Americans disrupted and suppressed these common cultural practices, and how Indians actively pursued and preserved them.

 This book examines the treaties that promised self-government, financial assistance, cultural protections, and land to hundreds of North American tribes.
-Includes primary source documents from treaties between the late 18th and 19th centuries.
+Includes primary source documents and essays on treaty-making and the Native American perspective.

 Describes the current failure of the government to provide Native Americans with educational and economic opportunities, land ownership, and legal protection, which has resulted in their cycle of poverty, violent behavior, and high rates of suicide